-What are the Side Effects of Smoking Weed?
+What are the Side Effects of Smoking Weed as Medicine?

 What are the side effects of smoking weed?
-Cough and wheeze are not uncommon.
-Do the benefits of medical weed outweigh risks of side effects to smoking marijuana?
+Do the benefits of smoking offset studies showing a higher risk of heart attack?
 It often said, ‘someone dies of a prescription drug overdose every 19 minutes.’
 To date, no one has ever overdosed on weed.
-Pot smokers widely see grass as being much safer than alcohol and other drugs.
+People widely see grass as being much safer than alcohol and other drugs.
 Despite its relatively clean safety profile, cannabis remains on the FDA Schedule I narcotic list.
 Indeed, adverse effects on physical and mental health may be a reason.
-So, what are the side effects of smoking cannabis for medical purposes?
-Effects may include:
+So, what are the side effects of smoking pot for medical purposes?
+Some of the most notable effects include:

 Herb can lead to both physical and psychologic dependence.
 This dependence can be seen, chiefly in marijuana smokers who start at a younger age.
 Chronic use of large amounts of high potency weed strains may play an adverse role in brain development.